rickapps/upload-multiple-images/UploadFilesMVC/README.txt

 generate the tables and relations.

 If you want to use a database other than LocalDB, create a new connection string in appsettings.json and edit Startup.cs.

+Build the project and run.
+If you get Server 500 errors, make sure you have the latest version of Visual Studio 2022 installed.
+You can also try changing the port number in Properties/launchSettings.json.